Whenever writing a shell script, I mostly always include this option at the beginning of the script

 or-o errexit

 : Exit immediately.
-When a command exits with a non-zero status, halt the script and exit with that status.
+When the command exits with a non-zero status, halt the script and exit with that status.
 By default, this option is off, bash continues the script even if an error occurs.

 Script